raspberrypilearning/rainbow-run/en/step_4.md

 The camera will still follow the ball down the track but you can now control the view by moving your mouse to the left and right, up and down.

+**Tip:** You can change the sensitivity value in the inspector window to adjust the camera rotation speed.
+Remember that if you change this whilst in play mode the value will not be saved so you will need to update this once play has stopped.

 ![An animated image of the Game view with the camera following the ball down the track.
 The camera is rotating to the left and right.](images/camera-control.gif)

 Press the 'Play' button again to stop running your project.